abdullah10P/Squirro_C/README.md

 - `cd` inside `book-store-api` folder and run `npm install`
 - Serve it on the port 3000 by running `npm run start`

+#### Running Frontend:
+1. Navigate to the frontend directory:

+2. Install the necessary dependencies:
+        Run `npm install`

+3. Start the frontend server:
+        Run `npm run start`

+4. The app will run on localhost:4000
+Open your browser and go to http://localhost:4000 to see the application running.

 #### Commiting:
 - Please do not open pull requests against our repository!
 - Instead, create your repository and send that over